top of page

 Reality is freely creating these words right now, the reading of them and all presently apparent movements of experience.

-Now, the question comes; do we, as Reality, have the ability to control what specific forms of experience arise?
+Now, the question comes; do we, as Reality, have the ability to choose to initiate creation in the first place?
+Do we control what specific forms of experience arise?
 That is, am I, as Reality, predicting with absolute precision the exact words that will be written here before they are written?
 Are you, as Reality, predicting with absolute precision, the exact words that will be read here?

 No!
 We have no way of telling for certain what is going to happen next.
 Experience spontaneously and unpredictably appears the way it does.